 Nearby metros to Tacoma are also experiencing very hot housing markets, including Federal Way and Lakewood, which have seen increases in home prices of 3.2% and 7.2% over the past year, respectively.
 And prices are expected to continue skyrocketing, according to Zillow.

 No matter which data source you look at, the conclusion is generally the same.
 Based on year-over-year price increases, Washington State is arguably one of the hottest housing markets in the U.S. thanks to centers like Tacoma, Federal Way, and Lakewood.
-And we could see more of the same through the end of 2018 and into 2019.
+And we could see more of the same into 2019.

 Inventory: The Same Old Story